 What Information Required for Completing IRS 2290 Form?

-Taxpayers who required filing form 2290 form must collect information regarding their business, truck details and well as bank account to successfully complete form 2290.
+Taxpayers who required filing form 2290 must collect information regarding their business, truck details and well as bank account to successfully complete form 2290.
 In business details, taxpayers are advised to collect business name, EIN and address details which is key information in successfully completing IRS form 2290.
 IRS no longer accepts SSN for completing form 2290.
 Taxpayer should request an EIN if they don't possess one.
 If EIN is allocated fresh, it may take 10 days for it to be available to electronic filing system.
-During that time period if any truck owners need to file IRS 2290 form, they have to file it via paper or visit near IRS office to complete form 2290.
+During that time period if any truck owners need to file 2290 form online, they have to file it via paper or visit near IRS office to complete form 2290.

 Tax Payment Options for Form 2290?